luxiya01/mbes-score-denoise/README.md

 | Open3D                                                       | 0.18.0  | Used for baseline evaluations.                               |
 | CUDA | 11.1 | |

-## Datasets

-Due to restrictions, we are unable to release the original training data.
-To create your own dataset for training, please follow the instructions provided [here](https://github.com/luxiya01/mbes-cleaning).

 ## Training and Evaluation
 Both training and testing are performed using `train_orig_mbes.py` file.